medic/cht-docs/content/en/apps/guides/hosting/monitoring/integration.md

 ## Additional Configuration files

-### On the CHT instance
+### On the CHT Server

-#### cAdvisor
+#### cAdvisor Compose file

 On your CHT instance you'll need to add a Docker composer file, again using our example cAdvisor service.
 Note this also includes a Redis caching layer.
 Also note that we're reducing cAdvisors CPU use by adding 3 extra flags in the `command` stanza.
-In our example, we've put this file in `/root/cadvisor_compose.yml` with this contents:
+In our example, we've put this file in `/home/ubuntu/cht/compose/cadvisor_compose.yml` with these contents:

 ```yaml
 version: '3.9'